Employment and discrimination

 Lachlan is regularly and frequently called upon to advise and represent Claimants and Respondents in disputes before employment tribunals throughout the country, and before the Employment Appeal Tribunal.
 He specialises in areas of discrimination and public interest disclosure, but his extensive experience in employment litigation includes:

 - Unfair Dismissal claims (substantive and procedural, constructive, automatic)

 - Wrongful dismissal claims

-- Discrimination claims (disability, sex, sexual orientation, racial, religious beliefs, victimisation)
+- Discrimination claims (disability, sex, sexual orientation, race, religious beliefs, gender reassignment)

 - Maternity rights

 - Public Interest Disclosure claims (whistle-blowing)

 - Redundancy payment claims (statutory and contractual)

 - National Minimum Wage and Working Time disputes